mlzxy/ionic-cache-src/README.md

 ### cordova_plugins.js

 Because of https://github.com/driftyco/ionic-plugin-keyboard/issues/82 , the `ionicPlatform.ready` may fail from exception.
-Add
+If you encounter this problem, Add

 ```html
 <script src="cordova_plugins.js"></script>
 ```

-solve the problem.
+solve it.

 ### $localstorage.cache_src